mzen17/HonyakuBot/README.md

 ## Use own TSV
 - Replace data jp-eng.tsv with [Language to translate] in the 2nd column, and [Language out] in fourth.

-## Will there be a public hosted version?
-Perhaps.

-After some QA and performance testing, I'll see.
-I have hardware/servers, and it's relatively cheap to run, but I don't want to maintain it against things like DDOS and security problems which can happen by public exposure.